jmorris301/COMP-383-Miniproject/README.md

 #Repo for miniproject on E-coli K12

 _______________________________________________________________________________________________________________________________________
+This README.md is specified for the Python script 'EcoliK12.py' that will automate a pipeline to produce

 1. Retrieve the Illumina reads for the resequencing of K-12 project: https://www.ncbi.nlm.nih.gov/sra/SRX5005282.
 These are single-end Illumina reads.
 You can retrieve the sequences via: